Poás Volcano and Laguna Caliente

 Poás Volcano and Laguna Caliente is included in the following lists:

 - Image of phreatic eruption, Laguna Caliente..
-Accessed in 15th October 2010
+Accessed on October 15, 2010